 Security Export Control

-Mitsubishi Chemical (MCC) produces and possesses numerous products and technologies that can be used for both civilian and military applications ("dual-use" goods), such as carbon fiber.
-Appropriate security export control compliant with the Foreign Exchange and Foreign Trade Law and other relevant laws is necessary to prevent MCC’s broad-ranging products and technologies from reaching countries under export bans, countries of concern, terrorist organizations or other improper destinations or recipients.
-Accordingly, we have designated officers responsible for security export control and established a security export control system that we continually enhance.
+Mitsubishi Chemical (MCC) produces and possesses numerous products and technologies that can be used for both civilian and military applications (“dual-use” goods), such as carbon fiber.
+The appropriate application of not only Japan’s Foreign Exchange and Foreign Trade Law, but also export-related U.S. laws and the similar laws of many other countries is necessary to prevent MCC’s broad-ranging products and technologies from reaching countries of concern, terrorist organizations or other improper destinations or recipients.
+Accordingly, we have, 1. designated officers responsible for security export control in Japan as part of efforts to maintain and enhance export management and 2. established security export policies to support Group companies in and outside Japan.
+Furthermore, 3. as part of efforts to respond to U.S. sanctions, we have established a policy on said sanctions and provided it to Group companies in and outside Japan.

 Security Export Control System

 MCC has established an export control system based on its Security Export Control Rules.
-The chief executive of this system is MCC’s president and chief executive officer, under whom are the supervisor of security export control, the Export Control Department and the chief export control officers of exporting departments.
-Through this system, we work to prevent legal violations, including improper exports, whenever possible, using such means as strict, thorough export screening, the notification of information about legal changes, raising internal awareness about security export control and internal audits of exporting departments.
+The chief executive of this system is MCC’s president and chief executive officer, under whom are the supervisor of security export control, the Product Stewardship Department and the chief export control officers of exporting departments.
+Through this system, we work to prevent legal violations, including improper exports, whenever possible, using such means as strict, thorough export screening, notifications about legal changes, raising internal awareness about security export control and internal audits of exporting departments.

 Export Control Mechanisms